As famously observed by John Muir, “In every walk with nature, one receives more than he seeks.”

 This amazingly beautiful and lavish grassland cradled between gigantic Himalayan peaks extends as far as one can see.
 Add to this the thrilling hikes to beautiful summits surrounded by scintillating mountain views and endless expanses of Alpine meadows, Dayara Bugyal is one mountain destination with all the ingredients of a perfect Himalayan Trek.
 To top it all, it is an easy-moderate trek, an incredibly rare combination!

-Gradual ascents (barring a few tricky ascents) and fairly easy descents of Dayara Bugyal trek are just ideal for beginners.
+Gradual ascents and fairly easy descents of Dayara Bugyal trek are just ideal for beginners.

 Dayara Bugyal can be reached from village Raithal or village Barsu by road and further 9 kilometres by trekking.